About First-Year Communities

 Welcome Home, New Lutes!

-First-Year wings are for first year on-campus residents, staffed by returning student leaders (Resident Assistants) to assist in the transition to PLU and the Parkland/Tacoma community.
-First Year Wings are located in traditional residence halls: Harstad Hall, Hinderlie Hall, Ordal Hall, Pflueger Hall, Kreidler Hall, and Tingelstad Hall.
+First-Year Communities are for first year on-campus residents, staffed by returning student leaders (Resident Assistants) to assist in the transition to PLU and the Parkland/Tacoma community.
+First Year Communities are located in traditional residence halls: Harstad Hall, Hinderlie Hall, Ordal Hall, Pflueger Hall, Kreidler Hall, and Tingelstad Hall.

 Great For Students Who ...